cardillan/mindcode/doc/syntax/SYNTAX-4-FUNCTIONS.markdown

 MAX = 100;

 remark("Don't modify anything below this line.");
 for i in MIN ..
-MAX
+MAX do
     print("Here is some actual code");
-end
+end;
 ```

 produces